KianGentry/EYN-DOS/README.md

 - Datetime - Used in the "ctime" and "cdate" commands to tell the time and date respectively.

+- Termcolor - Used in the command-line input to make the cursor blink.
+That's basically it.

+- Logging - Included with Python.
+No external installation required.

 Optional Modules:
 ---